 In ancient times Skalholt was the wealthiest, most populated and most influential settlement in Iceland.
 This center of Christianity, culture and education enjoyed great prosperity lasting 700 years from the mid-11th century until the end of the 18th.

-During the mid-16th century Icelanders under Danish rule converted to Lutheranism.
+During the mid-16th century Reformation, the Danish kingdom converted to Lutheranism.
+As subjects, Icelanders also became Lutheran.
 During those turbulent times the last Catholic bishop, Jon Arason, was executed in Skalholt.
-A more happy event was the translation of the Bible into Icelandic.
-The translation work was started in secrecy in the cow stalls of Skalholt.
-One of the best known and most influential bishops of Skalholt after the reformation was Brynjolfur Sveinsson.
-He was highly respected for his stance on education and collecting old Icelandic manuscripts.
-He had a wooden church built at Skalholt, approximately the same size as the present Cathedral.
-It is evident that all ten churches built over the ages in Skalholt stood on the same basic foundations.
+A more happy event during the Reformation was the translation of the Bible into Icelandic.
+In fact, the translators started their work in secrecy in Skalholt’s cow stables.
+One of the best known and most influential bishops of Skalholt after the Reformation was Brynjolfur Sveinsson.
+Icelanders highly respected him for his stance on education and on collecting old Icelandic manuscripts.
+He had a wooden church built at Skalholt approximately the same size as the present Cathedral.

-During summer free classical concerts are offered in the church featuring contemporary music, and early Icelandic music with period instruments.
+During summer, Skalholt holds free classical concerts in the church that feature contemporary music, and early Icelandic music with period instruments.

 Skalholt also organizes workshops and seminars throughout the year.
 Additionally, the area houses a hotel and a restaurant.

 Skalholt is a wonderful stop on the Golden Circle route, especially if you want to connect with Icelandic history.
 In addition, some Golden Circle tours stop by Skalholt Cathedral.
 Look at the tour’s itinerary to find out which ones.